off-by-some/fynx/README.md

 Deep mathematics should enable simpler code, not complicate it.
 FynX grounds itself in category theory precisely because those abstractions—functors, products, pullbacks—capture the essence of composition without the accidents of implementation.
 Users benefit from mathematical rigor whether they recognize the theory or not.

 The interface reflects this.
 Observables feel like ordinary values—read them, write them, pass them around.
 Reactivity works behind the scenes, tracking dependencies through categorical structure without requiring explicit wiring.
 Method chaining flows naturally: `observable(42).subscribe(print)` reads as plain description, not ceremony.
-The `>>` operator transforms, `+` combines, `&` filters—each produces new observables ready for further composition.
+The `>>` operator transforms, `+` combines, `&` filters, `|` creates OR conditions, `~` negates—each produces new observables ready for further composition.
 Complex reactive systems emerge from simple, reusable pieces.

 FynX offers multiple APIs because different contexts call for different styles.
 Use decorators when conciseness matters, direct calls when you need explicit control, context managers when reactions should be scoped.
 The library adapts to your preferred way of working.